-An individual cell is identified by the column identifier (letter) located along the upper edge of the spreadsheet and a row identifier (number) found along the side of the spreadsheet.
+An individual cell is identified by the column identifier (letter) located along the top of the columns and a row identifier (number) found along the left-hand side of the spreadsheet.
 On spreadsheets read from left to right, the upper left cell is A1.